shirinyamani/transformer-network/README.md

 5. Then once we get such codebook then we are ready to start our analysis process with the associated algorithms!
 Since now we have numbers(vectors) that are well enough to do the mathematical analysis!
 Look at the example below;

 <img src="./img/w2vecexp.png">

+The key idea in all of these methods is that, for each word in a given document, we should be anle to **predict the presence of the surrounding words**!
+So, the idea is that, the words have meaning, that meaning implies at a given word, that should indicate particular other words is present in surronding with high probability!
+So **Word Vectors** which we gonna learn is meant to preserve that concept!
+So with that being said, let's see the **Conceptialization of Meaning of Word Vectors**!